PeaceMaker503/iManage/README.md

 6. Set up the connection for the entrepriseb database.
 You may follow [these instructions](https://netbeans.org/kb/docs/ide/oracle-db.html#connect)

 ### Populate the databases of each project:
-1. Python script.
+1. Run the Python script available at /scriptTests/populateDatabases.sh to populate all the databases.

 ### Set up the Zato ESB
-1. Installation
+1. Installation:
   * Follow the instalation instructions available [here](https://zato.io/docs/admin/guide/install/docker.html)
   * Remember to save the web admin password to have access to the zato interface.
   * After finishing the instructions, you may test that your zato instance is running on the address [http://localhost:8183](http://localhost:8183)
-2. Service configuration.
+2. Service configuration:
+  *
-3. Response configuration.
+3. Response configuration:
+  *

 ## Deployment instructions:
 1. Build and deploy iCompany.